wenhuizhang/android-FingerprintDialog/README.md

 This sample demonstrates how you can use registered fingerprints in your app to authenticate the user before proceeding some actions such as purchasing an item.

+How to use:
+    1. setting -> security -> fingerprint -> add  a new fingerprint (mighty be buggy, need debug, as you have to set a new FP per test)
+    2. ... columne on right -> Extended controls -> fingerprint -> user input from here

 First you need to create a symmetric key in the Android Key Store using [KeyGenerator][1] which can be only be used after the user has authenticated with fingerprint and pass a [KeyGenParameterSpec][2].